Skip to main content

 1. Consult the statistical tools:

-Club Area -> Administration -> Handicap Review -> Set starting date -> Calculate
+Club Area -> Administration -> Handicap Review -> Set starting date & set the Margin -> Calculate

 Take note or export the flagged players.